How you can protect your myGov account

 Sign out

-Always sign out of your myGov account and close all browser tabs when you’ve finished.
+Always sign out of your myGov account and linked services.
+You should also close all browser tabs and your browser window when you’ve finished.

 Computers in public locations